ignitikus/what-i-learned-in-week-1/README.md

 * In general flowcharts consist of `Input/Output, Decision, Action`.
 They help with a workflow.
 ---
 ## Human Resource Machine
-* A game that help with programming rationale.
+* A game that helps with programming rationale.
 ---
 ## HTML
 * "Bones" of a website.